 A helpful guide to make the best use of your Government Data Management Plan

 Welcome to the GDMP

-The Government Data Management Plan (GDMP) is designed to provide state, county, and regional government agencies greater visibility into local diversion efforts and the region's overall waste diversion performance.
+The Government Data Management Plan (GDMP) is designed to provide state, county, and regional government agencies greater visibility into local diversion efforts and the region's overall waste collection performance.

-The GDMP provides you with access to Municipal Measurement Program™ data submitted by municipalities within your jurisdiction.
-It includes two Program Manager Accounts to review, manage, and verify program assessment survey responses.
-A suite of analytical reports provides the information you need to understand what each of the municipalities in your jurisdiction are doing to address materials management challenges.
+The GDMP provides you with access to Municipal Measurement Program™ (MMP) data submitted by MMP members within your jurisdiction.
+It includes two Program Manager (PM) Accounts to review, manage, and verify program assessment survey responses.
+A suite of analytical reports provides the information you need to understand what each of the MMP members in your jurisdiction is doing to address materials management challenges.
 It also makes it easy to engage with communities (especially under-performing ones) to provide the support they need to continuously improve program performance.

 The Importance Of Data Verification